Casimir energy through transfer operators for sine-Gordon backgrounds: Casimir energy and TGTG formula

 The Green's function for one delta plate is defined as the following piece-wise function: \begin{empheq}[left= { \Delta G_{k}(z_1,z_2)\!=\! \empheqlbrace}]{align} & \end{empheq} being the scattering data given in \eqref{scatdatafull} but for the case $v_0=w_0=0$.
 Consequently,

 Asterisk means complex conjugate.
 The Lippmann-Schwinger operator is related to the scattering matrix by $S=1-i \delta(\omega-\omega')T$.
 This implies normalizing $T$ so that the factor $k^{-2}$ cancels out.

-When the delta potential which mimics the plate is evaluated at another point different from the origin, the just-computed result for $T_k(z_1, z_2)$ is valid once after performing the translation $z_1\mapsto z_1-b$ and $z_2\mapsto z_2-b$.
+When the delta potentials which mimics the plate is evaluated at another point different from the origin, the just-computed result for $T_k(z_1, z_2)$ is valid once after performing the translation $z_1\mapsto z_1-b$ and $z_2\mapsto z_2-b$.
 Notice that in the definition of $T$ at a point different to $z=0$, translation must be understood as replacing the scattering coefficients at $z=0$ contained in its definition by the ones at $z=b$.
-Due to the PT potential, the isotropy of the spacetime is broken and $r_{R,L}(b) \neq r_{R,L}(0) e^{ikb}$, so the translation $z_1\mapsto z_1-b$ and $z_2\mapsto z_2-b$ aforementioned must not be interpreted in this usual sense.
+Due to the PT potential, the isotropy of the spacetime is broken.
+Hence, $r_{R,L}(b) \neq r_{R,L}(0) e^{ikb}$, so the general translation $z_1\mapsto z_1-b$ and $z_2\mapsto z_2-b$ aforementioned must not be interpreted in this usual sense.
 The $T$ operator for the right-hand side plate is thus given by

 and analogously for the plate located at $z=a$.